 - 80g Unsalted butter (⅓ cup)

-- Combine the sugar, water and vanilla in a small saucepan and heat, stirring until the sugar completely dissolves
+- Combine the sugar, water and vanilla in a small saucepan and heat over medium-low heat, stirring until it comes to a boil and the sugar has completely dissolved

 - Remove from the heat and pour into a small bowl